 All Qualifying Events must be signed by the employee 30-days from the date of the Qualifying Event, except for birth, adoption, or placement for adoption when adding the newly acquired dependent only, which is 60-days.
-Qualifying Events dealing with loss of other group coverage or gaining other group coverage may be signed by the employee prior to the Qualifying Event date.
-In any case, a requested change due to a Qualifying Event will not be effective prior to the event taking place.
+However, if the Qualifying Event is loss of other coverage, the employee is permitted to sign the Qualifying Event prior to the Qualifying Event date.